How To Optimize Mobile Checkouts? [App Design Principles Brands Should Know]

 Making products visible to the end-users helps them to orient within the app easily with fewer taps.
 To implement this the UX designer should always try to make menus look interactive and ensure they have enough visual weight.
 And make sure the user easily drill down through several levels i.e. from mega menu to mini menu.

-Providing local navigation menus within a single section help users compare related products or items within the same page rather than compelling them to make a fresh search for the same keyword.
+Providing local navigation menus within a single section helps users compare related products or items within the same page rather than compelling them to make a fresh search for the same keyword.

 Engage Users By Showcasing The Product Details